 The reason is exactly the same as my previous times I have enrolled my ebooks with Amazon KDP Select.

 This time, however, I also noticed a dramatic decline in KENP page reads during the last three months of enrolment, as the graph below clearly shows.

-While it is impossible to know the precise reasons why this decline has happened every time I have been in KDP Select, it is probably a logical assumption to say that it is due to Amazon’s algorithms, and its need as a retailer to promote fresh products.
+While it is impossible to know the precise reasons why a decline has happened every time I have been in Amazon KDP Select, it is probably a logical assumption to say that it is due to Amazon’s algorithms, and its need as a retailer to promote fresh products.

-I have to say, though, that re-enrolling after a break of six months or so seems to get some type of reward from Amazon, as sales always increase again in the first new enrolment period.
+I have to say, though, that re-enrolling after a break of six months or more seems to get some type of reward from Amazon, as sales always increase again in the first new enrolment period.